jackdewinter/pymarkdown/readme.md

 python main.py --enable-rules md002 scan /examples
 ```

-The effect of enabling the rule should be evidenced by
+The effect of enabling the rule is evidenced by
-the scan reporting a violation of rule md002 against
+the scan reporting a violation of Rule md002 against
 Markdown file `example-1.md`:

 ```text